Economy of Iran: Macroeconomic trends

+Growth

+Iran's long-term economic growth since the 1979 Islamic Revolution has been far below its pre-revolution performance.
+According to Central Bank data, GDP grew on average only about 1.9% per year from 1979 to 2020, compared to 9.1% annually in 1960–1979 before the revolution.
+The Iran–Iraq War (1980–88) caused a deep recession: during 1981–89 Iran's GDP grew only 0.9% annually on average, the lowest of any period, as war destruction and revolutionary upheaval crippled output.
+In the early 1990s, after the war, Iran saw a rebound – President Akbar Hashemi Rafsanjani's administration (1989–1997) achieved about 5.5% average growth by rebuilding infrastructure and liberalizing parts of the economy.

-In the early 21st century, the service sector was the country's largest, followed by industry (mining and manufacturing) and agriculture.
-In 2008 GDP was estimated at $382.3 billion ($842 billion PPP), or $5,470 per capita ($12,800 PPP).
+In 2008, Iran's GDP was estimated at $382.3 billion ($842 billion PPP), or $5,470 per capita ($12,800 PPP).

 In 2010, the nominal GDP was projected to double in the next five years.
-However, real GDP growth was expected to average 2.2% a year in 2012–16, insufficient to reduce the unemployment rate.
-Furthermore, international sanctions have damaged the economy by reducing oil exports by half before recovering in 2016.
-The Iranian rial lost more than half of its value in 2012, directing Iran at an import substitution industrialization and a resistive economy.
+Real GDP growth was expected to average 2.2% a year in 2012–16, insufficient to reduce the unemployment rate.
+Furthermore, international sanctions have damaged the economy by reducing oil exports by half, before recovering in 2016.
+The Iranian rial lost more than half of its value in 2012, directing Iran to import substitution industrialization and a resistive economy.
 According to the International Monetary Fund, Iran is a "transition economy", i.e., changing from a planned to a market economy.